johnmoore/iOStream/README.md

 ## License

-We are releasing iOStream under the <a href="http://opensource.org/licenses/RPL-1.5">Reciprocal Public License v1.5</a>.
+We are releasing iOStream (website, server, and iOS SDK) under the <a href="http://opensource.org/licenses/RPL-1.5">Reciprocal Public License v1.5</a>.
 You are free to do what you want with the source, but we ask that you release any modified versions as open-source software to the public.

+Thanks to Philipp Kyeck (http://beta-interactive.de) for the Objective-C iOS library and Kishikawa Katsumi (http://kishikawakatsumi.com/) for the initial basis of the screen-recording iOS code, both of which were licensed under the MIT license (see /sdk for a copy).